zietbukuel/droplet/README.md

 # Droplet
 Bootstrap child theme for Drupal.

 This is a starter development theme using the [Bootstrap 3 SASS](https://github.com/twbs/bootstrap-sass) source code.
+To use this theme you must first download and install the [Drupal Bootstrap](https://www.drupal.org/project/bootstrap) parent theme.

 Includes:
 - bootstrap-sass